uchicago-cs/chiventure/docs/wdl.md

       direction: `<CARDINAL DIRECTION>` which states the direction that connection is in.
 Only six directions are available for use in the game: north, east, south, west, up, down.

-      through: `<ITEM ID>` if applicable, the object that the player must go through to go in that direction
+      through: `<ITEM ID>` if applicable, the item that the player must go through to go in that direction

       conditions: